FLOODPLAIN REMEDIATION PLAN

 The final Reading Flood Plain and Trails Plan Overview was presented to the Community and City Council and Administration on March 7 and March 8.
-To view a power point of the presentation, please follow the link below.
+To view the final flood plain presentation, please follow the link below.

 Flooding from the Mill Creek is an issue that has plagued the city of Reading since its founding.
 This problem continues to grow as the upper watershed of the Mill Creek develops and rainwater runs off of the roofs and parking lots of the new development.
 Flooding impacts Reading residents by destroying property, imperiling lives, decreasing property values, requiring costly insurance and decreasing the quality of life.

 Momentum is also growing to form a regional network of bicycle and pedestrian trails, and the Mill Creek corridor has been identified by Tri-State Trails as an important regional trail corridor.
 Segments of the Mill Creek Greenway Trail have already been completed in the City of Cincinnati and more are planned.

 The City of Reading, in partnership with the Mill Creek Watershed Council of Communities, has been awarded Community Development Block Grant funds to prepare a concept plan to address flood risk reduction and recreation trail opportunities in Reading’s Mill Creek Valley.
 The plan will identify opportunities for targeted improvements to address flood risk, while also identifying a preliminary corridor for the Mill Creek Greenway Trail through the area.
 Since these two issues are so closely linked, they are being considered together as part of the same planning effort.
 Your input and support will be key to making this plan successful.
 Please see below under “Community Engagement” for opportunities to contribute your knowledge to this important planning effort.